Norma Reid Birley

-Norma Glasgo Reid, Lady Birley (born 28 April 1952 in Limavady, Northern Ireland) was Vice-Chancellor and Principal of the University of the Witwatersrand.
-A statistician, and health service researcher, she has also held the positions of director of an academic consultancy firm, Associate Professor of the University of Ulster, and an Honorary Professor of Sussex University.
+Norma Glasgo Reid, Lady Birley (28 April 1952- 2 April 2026) was born in Limavady, Northern Ireland) was Vice-Chancellor and Principal of the University of the Witwatersrand.
+A statistician, and health service researcher, she had also held the positions of director of an academic consultancy firm, Associate Professor of the University of Ulster, and an Honorary Professor of Sussex University.
 She was appointed to Witwatersrand in 2000, following a 25-year career as a researcher, teacher and senior administrator in higher education.

 Education

 Birley was educated at Limavady Grammar School, in Northern Ireland, and obtained a BSc and a MSc in mathematics at Sussex University, graduating in 1974.
 She was awarded a D. Phil by the University of Ulster in 1983 and was made an honorary Doctor of Science Sussex University in 2002.

 Early appointments and research

 In 1974, Birley was appointed to the DHSS Health Services Research Unit at the University of Newcastle-upon-Tyne.
 In 1977 she was appointed lecturer in statistics at the London School of Economics.
 She became interested in pedagogy as a result of being asked to teach a Master's class of sociologists, in finding new graphical ways to communicate her subject to a reluctant audience.

 In 1978, she returned to Northern Ireland, to lead an interdisciplinary study of nurse education in the clinical setting at the University of Ulster.
 In 1984, she became founding Director of that university's Research Centre for Applied Health Studies, and in 1986 she was promoted to a senior lectureship in mathematics.
 While there, she published the first evidence of the huge exodus of well-qualified school leavers from Ulster in those years.

 She was awarded a D Phil by the University of Ulster in 1983; her thesis was a statistical investigation of the relationship between the quality of nurse education in the clinical setting, and the historically used apprenticeship model of nurse education.
 She sat on the Royal College of Nursing's Commission on Nursing Education (1985), and wrote a chapter in their report on nurse education.

 In 1988, she was appointed to Coventry University as Head of Department and Professor of Health Sciences in the first interdisciplinary Department of Health Sciences in the UK, comprising physiotherapy, occupational therapy and nursing.
 She was promoted to Dean of the Faculty of Social, Biological and Health Sciences in 1991.
 During these years, she published three books, two of which became standard text books in research methods for nurses, and continued to sell well over two decades.
 She also published some 70 articles in refereed journals.